artni96/artni96/README.md

 ### Hi there!
-### My name is Nikishin Artem and I am a begginer software developmer based in Moscow, Russia.
+### My name is Nikishin Artem and I am a beginner software developer based in Moscow, Russia.
 I am currently working on my pet-project (DRF + Aiogram) and always keen on finding ways to explore the new technologies.

 <!--